[?] Subscribe To This Site

 The significance of that remark didn't sink in yet.

-When I approached another group of neighbours and asked for Khun Jarin's home, a middle aged lady sprang to her feet and identified herself as his daughter.
+When I approached another group of neighbors and asked for Khun Jarin's home, a middle aged lady sprang to her feet and identified herself as his daughter.
 She invited me to her home and workshop.
 This is her story.

-She spoke fondly of her neighbourhood that's more than 220 years old and glowed with pride when she mentioned that Wat Bang Sai Kai, the neighborhood temple, was built by the Lao community.
+She spoke fondly of her neighborhood that's more than 220 years old and glowed with pride when she mentioned that Wat Bang Sai Kai, the neighborhood temple, was built by the Lao community.
 Then she spoke of her main passion; the craft of the bamboo flute makers.

 It all starts in Saraburi, a province 100 km north-east of Bangkok, the source of raw material for the bamboo flute makers.